chandanasy/Bookword---a-MongoDB-and-Flask-creation/README.md

 # Bookword---a-MongoDB-and-Flask-creation
-This project utilizes MongoDB, Flask, and HTML to create a user-friendly web page that displays information about authors and their books available on amazon.
+This project utilizes MongoDB, Flask, HTML along with the Openlibrary API to create a user-friendly web page that displays information about authors and their books available on amazon.

 Steps to run website:

 Step 1: Download the project onto your local machine

 Step 2: navigate to project directory and run main.py